-This program is designed to teach boys and girls ages 10 – 14 the basics of rowing in an 8 person shell.
+This beginner program is designed to teach boys and girls ages 10 – 14 the basics of rowing in an 8 person shell with coxswain.
 Included will be conditioning techniques along with on water instruction.
 When the weather is inclement fitness oriented on-land activities will be provided.
 A swimming safety test is required.

 Youth Rowing School - Advanced:

-This program, with a low student to instructor ratio, is designed for boys and girls ages 12 - 17 who have participated in at least two (2) sessions of the Learn to Row program* and want to further build their rowing skills and fitness level.
-High school athletes aged 14 or older who want to develop their sculling and small boat skills are also invited to attend.
-The Advanced Program will focus on small boat and sculling instruction as well as training and conditioning for rowing and racing.
-Video analysis will be used to enhance instruction.
+This program, with a low student to instructor ratio, is designed for boys and girls ages 12 - 17 who have participated in at least two (2) years of the Learn to Row program or similar or by recommendation of a rowing coach.
+The Advanced Program focuses on sculling and small boat instruction, as well as, training and conditioning for rowing and sculling.
+The program is designed for those who want to further build their rowing skills and fitness level.
+Secondary school athletes who want to develop sculling and small boat skills are also invited to attend.
 A swimming safety test is required.

 Full details about the program and the swim test will be e-mailed to parents approximately one week before the program begins.